 Pros and Cons of Value Investing

-Value investing might not be the best approach to creating a diversified investment portfolio.
+| Easy to implement: If you’re confident in your analysis of a company’s value and plan to stay invested for a long time, value investing can be a good hands-off approach. | Putting all your eggs in one basket: Value investing might not be the best approach for a diversified portfolio.
 Coca-Cola and Kraft Heinz, for example, are two stocks Warren Buffett considers value stocks.
-Both are consumer food and beverage companies.
-Only investing in companies like that concentrates your investment within a specific industry, increasing your risk exposure.
+Both are food/beverage companies.
+Concentrating within a specific industry increases your risk exposure. |

 Value vs. Growth Investing

-The biggest difference between a growth investor and a value investor is the emphasis on intrinsic value or the calculated value of a company after doing a fundamental analysis.
+The biggest difference between a growth investor and a value investor is the emphasis on intrinsic value, or the calculated value of a company after doing a fundamental analysis.
 Growth investors aren’t hitting the books like value investors.

 FAQs